 What about staff who are not ready to return to campus?

-If a staff member has disabilities or an underlying health condition, or lives with someone with an underlying health condition, and believes they are at risk coming to campus, they may reach out to the University’s COVID-19 Employee Support Hotline at firstname.lastname@example.org or call 617-358-4990.
+If a staff member has disabilities or an underlying health condition, or lives with someone with an underlying health condition, and believes they are at risk coming to campus, they may reach out to COVID-19 Support Line at firstname.lastname@example.org or call 617-358-4990.

 PPE & Supplies